These are materials in our collections that are especially noteworthy.

 - History of Oxford University

-If you wish to support Special Collections by making a financial gift and/or a gift-in-kind, please contact the Director of Special Collections and Libraries, Carrie Marsh or phone (909) 607-3977.
+If you wish to support Special Collections by making a financial gift and/or a gift-in-kind, please contact Special Collections or call (909) 607-3977.
 Internal Revenue Service regulations prevent us from making any statement regarding the dollar value of potential gifts.